-- (2) Non-gaming related capital investments and economic development projects by the Tribe on or off tribal trust lands, including, but not limited to, contributions for the operation of the Eagle Falls Golf Course, that the State or State Designated Agency agrees provide mutual benefits to the Tribe and the State because, for instance, they have particular cultural, social, recreational or environmental value, or diversify the sources of revenue for the Tribe's general fund; - (3) Investments by the Tribe in, and any funds paid to the State (not including direct or indirect state or federal funding) for renewable energy projects that, in part, serve the Gaming Facility, and projects that incorporate charging stations for electric or other zero-emission vehicles that are available to patrons and employees of the Gaming Facility and the Tribe, its members and lineal descendants.
-For purposes of this subdivision (a)(3), "renewable energy project" means a project that utilizes a technology other than a conventional power source, as defined in section 2805 of the California Public Utilities Code, as it may be amended, and instead uses as a power source biomass, geothermal, small hydroelectric, solar, or wind, as those power sources are defined in section 1391, subdivision (c), of title 20 of the California Code of Regulations, as they may be amended.
-The power source must not utilize more than twenty-five percent (25%) fossil fuel; - (4) Payments (not including direct or indirect state or federal funding) to support capital improvements and operating expenses for facilities located on the Tribe's reservation or within
+- (2) The cost of services provided by the Tribe, or payments made by the Tribe, to the County, other local jurisdictions, and State agencies, including the California Department of Transportation, for purposes of financing infrastructure projects, including but not limited to construction, repair, maintenance and improvement of roads, structures and facilities in the County that benefit the Tribe's Gaming Facility and the surrounding community, including infrastructure projects required as mitigation of impacts on the off-Reservation environment as identified by an environmental document prepared by the Tribe pursuant to section 11.0; - (3) Payments made by the Tribe pursuant to agreements with the County or local jurisdictions for reimbursement for any loss of property tax revenues, sales tax revenues that would otherwise be due for retail sales at the Tribe's Gaming Facility, or transient occupancy tax at a tribal hotel if it were not located on Indian lands; - (4) Payments to support operating expenses and capital improvements for non-tribal governmental agencies or facilities operating within the County or local jurisdictions; - (5) At least twenty percent (20%) of the annual credits authorized by this section 5.3 shall be utilized for the purposes described in subdivision (a)(1) to (4); - (6) Non-gaming related capital investments and economic development projects by the Tribe on or off tribal trust lands that the State agrees provide mutual benefits to the Tribe and the State because, for instance, they have particular cultural, social or environmental value, improve community infrastructure (e.g., roads, water, power, sewer or telecommunications services) or diversify the sources of revenue for the Tribe's general fund; - (7) Investments by the Tribe in, and any funds paid to the State for, renewable energy projects that, in part, serve the Gaming Facility, and projects that incorporate charging stations for electric or other zero-emission vehicles that are available to patrons and employees of the Gaming Facility and the Tribe, its members and lineal descendants.
+For purposes of this subdivision (a)(7), "renewable energy project" means a project that utilizes a technology other than a conventional power source, as defined in section 2805 of the California Public Utilities Code, as it may be amended, and instead uses as a power source biomass, geothermal, small hydroelectric, solar, or wind, as those power sources are defined in section 1391, subdivision (c), of title 20 of the California Code of Regulations, as they may be amended.
+The power source must not utilize more than twenty-five percent (25%) fossil fuel; and facilities shall include but not be limited to, parking areas, parking garages, and refueling stations.
+To address changes in technology, the State and the Tribe may meet and agree that specified projects and facilities meet the intent of this subdivision (a)(7);